Death of Sohrabuddin Sheikh: Timeline

 In April 2011 CBI took control of the investigation into the Tulsiram Prajapati killing.
 In 2012 the SC transferred the trial from the Gujarat High Court to the Bombay High Court to promote a more fair trial.
 In 2013 the SC combined the cases of Sohrabuddin, his wife Kauser Bi, and Tulsiram.

 In May 2014 Narendra Modi became Prime Minister of India, which was related to the case because defendant Amit Shah was his close advisor.
 The SC had stated that one judge should oversee the entire case.
 The first judge, J T Utpat, had ordered Amit Shah to appear in court.
 Judge Utpat left the case for unclear reasons in June 2014 and BH Loya replaced him.
 Judge Loya also insisted that Shah appear in court.
-In December 2014 Judge Loya died in strange circumstances claimed newspaper Deccan Herald Judge MB Gosavi replaced Loya.
-That month, the court discharged Shah from the case as court found no evidence against Amit Shah.
+In December 2014 Judge Loya died in strange circumstances, according to the Deccan Herald.
+Judge MB Gosavi replaced Loya.
+That month, the court discharged Amit Shah from the case as court found no evidence against Shah.

-In November 2015 Sohrabuddin's brother petitioned the Bombay High Court with a challenge Shah's discharge.
+In November 2015, Sohrabuddin's brother petitioned the Bombay High Court with a challenge Shah's discharge.
 Within days, he withdraws his petition.
-Activist Harsh Mander petitions the court with his own challenge against Shah's discharge first to the Bombay court then the SC, but by the end of 2016 both courts dismissed Mander for lack of standing.
+Activist Harsh Mander petitioned the court with his own challenge against Shah's discharge first to the Bombay court then the SC, but by the end of 2016 both courts dismissed Mander for lack of standing.

 In November 2017 CBI Judge SJ Sharma begins the trial.
-Of 210 witnesses, 92 withdraw or change their earlier testimony and become hostile.
-Also in that month The Caravan publishes a story from Judge Loya's family in which they describe strange and hidden circumstances of his death.
-In January 2018 Judge Dipak Misra declares that Loya's death was by natural causes.
+Of 210 witnesses, 92 withdrew or changed their earlier testimony and become hostile witnesses.
+That same month, The Caravan publishes a story from Judge Loya's family in which they describe strange and hidden circumstances of his death.
+In January 2018, Judge Dipak Misra declares that Loya's death was by natural causes.
 In September 2018, the court discharges several of the accused including Dinesh, Pandian, and Vanzara.
-In November the witness examination ends without the defense producing any witnesses.
+In November the witness examination ends without the defence producing any witnesses.
 In December the court heard final arguments, and on 21 December the court discharged all 22 accused due to lack of evidence.

 Cases against Sohrabuddin Sheikh

 Sohrabuddin Sheikh was accused of possessing 40 AK-47 assault rifles that were recovered from his house in Jharania village of Ujjain district in 1995.
 At the time of his killing, he also had more than 60 pending cases against him, ranging from extorting protection money from marble factories in Gujarat and Rajasthan, to arms smuggling in Madhya Pradesh, to murder cases both in Gujarat and Rajasthan.
-According to the police, Sheikh was an underworld criminal with links to the Sharifkhan Pathan alias Chhota Dawood and Abdul Latif gangs, and with Rasool Parti and Brajesh Singh, both known to be close to India's underworld kingpin Dawood Ibrahim.
-To escape the police, Sheikh fled with his family from Gujarat to the city of Hyderabad in the state of Telangana.
+According to the police, Sheikh was an underworld criminal with links to the Sharifkhan Pathan (alias Chhota Dawood) and Abdul Latif gangs, and with Rasool Parti and Brajesh Singh, both known to be close to India's underworld kingpin Dawood Ibrahim.
+To escape the police, Sheikh fled with his family from Gujarat to Hyderabad, Telangana.